Is unlearning a word? Unlearning definition and meaning explained

 • Partner with strategic consultants that can help you unlearn the right things.

-Of course hiring consultants can be harder than it sounds.
-Some try to tell you everything needs to be changed and they are the only ones that can help you get there.
-Unlikely.
-Others may run into to many barriers with internal politics.
+Of course, hiring consultants can be harder than it sounds.
+Some try to tell you everything needs to be changed and that they are the only ones who can help you get there—unlikely.
+Others may run into too many barriers with internal politics.

 Whatever route you go, make sure you give the change management leader enough freedom and authority to actually make positive changes.